Nacho-AT/folium/README.md

 ```

-Minimal requirement of initializing Folium Table is to provide an object that possesses columns and rows properties. ***columns*** property is an array of objects that define columns for the table.
-A column object must have "**columnId**" that defines particular identity and "**displayText**" that will be presented on the table header.
+Minimal requirement of initializing Folium Table is to provide an object that possesses columns property. ***columns*** property is an array of objects that define the columns of the table.
+A column object must have "**columnId**" that defines particular identity of the column as well as "**displayText**" that will be presented on the table header.
 An optional property **dataType** is to define the data type of the column.
 Available data types are *number*, *float*, *integer*, *datetime* as well as *string*.
 The default data type is *string*.

-***rows*** property is an array of row objects which defines rows for the table.
+***rows*** property is an optional property which is an array of row objects in which defines initial rows of the table.
 A row object must have properties that match the column ids defined in **columns** array.
+Rows can be defined as array as well.
+In order to activate this functionality, ***rowsAsArrays*** must be defined.

 ### Define rows as arrays